 Why?

 The naive way to back up a floppy is of course to just copy the files off of it, and if the floppy is just some old school projects or similar that may well be all you need.
 But for actual software there's two words that throw a wrench into this: copy protection.
-Software from the 80s and 90s often did weird things to prevent normal software from just reading the disk straight up so you couldn't just copy the disk and give a copy to your friend.
-Since computers of that era let you do whatever you wanted to the low-level hardware your program could instruct the drive to seek to a sector that appeared not to exist or do other similar tricks.
-None of this proved more than a speedbump for the pirates, but it's a problem now if you want an equivalent copy.
+Software from the 80s and 90s often did weird things to prevent normal software from just reading the disk straight up so you couldn't just duplicate the disk and give a copy to your friend.
+Since computers of that era let you do whatever you wanted to the low-level hardware, a program could instruct the drive to seek to a sector that appeared not to exist or was in the wrong place or do other similar tricks.
+None of this proved more than a speedbump for the pirates, but it's a problem now if you want to make an equivalent copy, especially since floppies aren't going to last forever.

 Flux Imaging

-The solution to this is to instead record the raw magnetic flux.
+The solution to this is to instead record the raw magnetic flux, which is the transitions seen by the floppy drive's read head(s) as the disk rotates.
 The basic theory is this: a file on a floppy exists within that floppy's filesystem.
 The filesystem in turn is stored on the disk's sector format.
 Most copy protection involves changes to the sector format.
 That sector format is stored on the disk's raw magnetic values (transitions, really).
 Flux imaging just reads that magnetic data directly rather than trying to parse it into a filesystem or even a sector format, so it doesn't matter what you did to any layer above it, or even what it's formatted as.
 Mostly.
 There's a few notable exceptions later.
 The only real downside is the resulting files can be much larger than the formatted data, often 10-20x the size of the disk as you'd normally think about it.
+On the other hand, it's not like floppies were that large to start with, and disk space these days is comparatively cheap.
+I've archived probably a thousand floppies at this point and my total archive is only around 12GB.

 To do this you need a floppy drive compatible with the disk(s) in question, a drive controller that can do the flux imaging, a cable to connect them, and a way to power the drive.
 For now I'm going to stick to the most common case of PC-style drives of either 1.44MB (3.5") or 1.2MB (5.25") and I'll cover some of the other cases later.
-For a floppy cable you just need to know if you need a 34pin "IDC" connector (3.5" drives) or a 34pin card edge connector (5.25" drives); the latter is more annoying to find but still not too hard.
-For a controller a highly recommend and will assume you are using a Greaseweazle.
+For a floppy cable you just need to know if you need a 34-pin rectangular "IDC" connector (3.5" drives) or a 34-pin card edge connector (5.25" drives); the latter is more annoying to find but still not too hard as of this writing (mid-2026).
+For a controller I highly recommend and will assume you are using a Greaseweazle.
 You can buy the physical hardware from various sellers on eBay or equivalents.
 The Greaseweazle can power a 3.5" drive itself, though you may need an uncommon adapter to connect your drive to it.
 5.25" drives aren't guaranteed to work, but may.
-If you don't have the right adapter or your drive is drawing too much power then I'd recommend picking up one of those USB to IDE/SATA adapters that are all over Amazon; they almost all have a "molex" power output that you then just need to connect to your drive.
+If you don't have the right adapter or your drive is drawing too much power or otherwise can't be powered by the Greaseweazle then I'd recommend picking up one of those USB to IDE/SATA adapters that are all over Amazon; they almost all have a "molex" power output that you then just need to connect to your drive.
+I own a "Cinglink" but I'm sure there's a hundred more that will do just fine.
 You can also reuse this to read CDs and DVDs as is covered below.

 The Drive(s)